gilesknap/k3s-minecraft/useful/ambassador/README.md

 Ambassador Ingress Controller
 =============================

-This details how to set up ingress for various other services with Web GUI.
+This details how to set up ingress for various services with Web GUI.

-Note this means disabling traefik and replacing with `Ambassador Edge Stack` https://www.getambassador.io/docs/edge-stack/latest/tutorials/getting-started/
+Note this means disabling traefik and replacing with `Ambassador Edge Stack`

+See:
+https://www.getambassador.io/docs/edge-stack/latest/tutorials/getting-started/